-F JULY 10, 2000 EXECUTIVE SESSION 7:30 p.m.
+JULY 10, 2000 EXECUTIVE SESSION 7:30 p.m.

 REGULAR MEETING OF CITY COUNCIL MUNICIPAL BUILDING COUNCIL ROOM 8:00 p.m.

-I. ORGANIZATION
+- I. ORGANIZATION

-1. Call to Order
+- 1. Call to Order

-2. Roll Call
+- 2. Roll Call

-3. Meditation and Pledge of Allegiance to the Flag
+- 3. Meditation and Pledge of Allegiance to the Flag

-4. Consent Agenda - Approval of Staff Recommendations
+- 4. Consent Agenda Approval of Staff Recommendations

-(The consent agenda comprises those items marked by an asterisk [], subject to such revisions as may be made by the Council prior to approval.)
+(The consent agenda comprises those items marked by an asterisk [\], subject to such revisions as may be made by the Council prior to approval.)

-5. Approval of Agenda and Additions
+- Approval of Agenda and Additions

-П. COMMUNICATIONS
+- II.
+COMMUNICATIONS

-6. Presentations
+- 6. Presentations

-7. Petitions and Requests
+- 7. Petitions and Requests

 (Petitions received at the meeting will not be acted upon by the City Council at this meeting unless the standing rules are waived by the Council.)

-8. Minutes of Meetings
+- 8. Minutes of Meetings

-9. Administrative Reports
+- 9. Administrative Reports

-10. Committee Reports
+- 10. Committee Reports

-III.
+- III.
 LEGISLATION

-11. A Resolution to Authorize the Negotiated Purchase of Certain

-11. A Resolution to Authorize the Negotiated Purchase of Certain Goods and Services from Various Vendors as Enumerated Herein When Total Fiscal Year Purchases from Each Vendor Exceed Ten Thousand Dollars (\$10,000): Second Reading and Adoption will be The Natural World.
+- 11. A Resolution to Authorize the Negotiated Purchase of Certain Goods and Services from Various Vendors as Enumerated Herein When Total Fiscal Year Purchases from Each Vendor Exceed Ten Thousand Dollars (\$10,000): Second Reading and Adoption

-12. An Ordinance to Amend the Capital Projects Budget for Fiscal
+- 12. An Ordinance to Amend the Capital Projects Budget for Fiscal Year 2001: First Reading

+- IV.
+OTHER BUSINESS

+- 13. Update on New Admission Policy to Greenbelt Aquatic and Fitness Center

+- Maryland's 157: The Incorporated Cities and Towns -Presentation of Book and Suggested Distribution

+- 15. Application for Chesapeake Bay Partner Community Designation

+- V. MEETINGS